 Teaching and learning styles:

-We base our teaching and learning style in Religious Education on the key principle that good teaching allows our pupils/students both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
-Pupils and students are encouraged to think about their own views and values in relation to the themes and topics covered in the Religious Education curriculum.
+We base our teaching and learning style in Religious Education on the key principle that good teaching allows our pupils/students both to learn about religious traditional and to reflect on what the religious ideas and concepts mean to them.
+Pupils/students are encouraged to think about their own views, values, ideas, beliefs, experiences and feelings in relation to the themes and topics covered in the Religious Education curriculum.

-Pupils/students carry out research into religious themes and topics and we use their experiences at religious festivals such as Christmas, Easter, Diwali, Passover, and to develop their thinking and understanding.
+Pupils/students carry out research into religious themes and topics and we use their experiences at religious festivals such as Christmas, Easter, Diwali, Passover, and to develop their critical thinking and knowledge and understanding.
 We organise school visits to local places of worship and invite representatives of religious groups to come into school and work alongside the pupils/students.
-We involve our pupils and students in the planning and delivery of whole school assemblies and invite parents or carers to come and join in with our celebrations.
+We involve our pupils/students in the planning and delivery of whole school assemblies and invite parents or carers to come and join in with our celebrations.

-At Villa Real School we recognise that all classes have pupils/students of widely different abilities, and so we provide suitable learning opportunities and resources to match the challenge of the task to the ability of the individual student.
+At Villa Real School, we recognise that all classes have pupils/students of widely different abilities, and so we provide suitable learning opportunities and resources to match the challenge of the task to the ability of the individual pupil/student.
 We achieve this in a variety of ways, for example by:

-Providing resources of different complexity, adapted to the ability of the individual student.
+Providing resources of different complexity, adapted to the ability of the individual pupil/student.